 Card Pool

-One of the keys to GWT’s advantages over BWT.
-Noble Hierarch allows us to accel into a turn 2 Spectral Procession, turn 3 Windbrisk Heights, flipping over a turn 4 Overrun.
-An absolute 4-Of. - Birds of Paradise
+Ramp is one of the key advantages Green-White Tokens has over Black-White Tokens.
+Noble Hierarch and Birds of Paradise allow us to accelerate into a turn 2 Spectral Procession, turn 3 Windbrisk Heights activation, flipping over a turn 4 Overrun.
+An absolute 4-Of.

-Good for ramping into an Overrun, but not as helpful for Spectral Procession. - Figure of Destiny
+Llanowar Elves can also work.
+They’re good for ramping into an Overrun, but not helpful for Spectral Procession.

-A very good 1-drop, but it doesn’t have much synergy with this deck because our early mana usage leaves little to be spared to pump him up. - Burrenton Forge-Tender
+A very good 1-drop, but it doesn’t have much synergy with this deck because our early and greedy mana usage leaves little to be spared to pump him up and our Forests can’t help.

-Useful in builds that play Ranger of Eos.
+Useful in burn-heavy metas and/or builds that play Ranger of Eos.

 A 2cc 2/2 Exalted creature that uses both our colors makes a great threat early and an even greater one with a Wilt-Leaf Liege in play.
-Add to that the ability to get rid of a Runed Halo, Bitterblossom, etc. and you’ve got a triple-threat. - Steward of Valeron
+Add to that the ability to get rid of a Runed Halo, Bitterblossom, etc. and we’ve got a triple-threat.

 A nice cantrip to help push into 3-attacker range for Windbrisk Heights.